How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Another option is to head down to Starland District, south of the historic center.
 Not long ago, the neighborhood was a no-go zone for visitors.
 In the last decade, Starland has cleaned up its act, and today, it’s one of the hippest up-and-coming neighborhoods in central Savannah.

 Starland District is jammed with cool cafés, restaurants, vintage shops, and craft breweries.
-Grab some Southern comfort food at the food trucks around Starland Yard.
-Or sip on craft beer at the popular Two Tides Brewing Company.
-(For safety at night, use a taxi to travel to & from Starland.)
+Grab some Southern comfort food at the food trucks around Starland Yard (2411 De Soto Ave) or sip on craft beer at the popular Two Tides Brewing Company.
+(12 W 41st St).

 Where to stay with 24 hours in Savannah